khnguyen88/GVSU-CIS641-Lakeshore-Misfits/docs/react-startup-guide/react-startup-guide.md

     -   Layout Components: `npx generate-react-cli component <FileName> --type=layout`
     -   Service Components: `npx generate-react-cli component <FileName> --type=service`

+-   To Start The Application Locally:

+    -   `npm start`

+-   To quit the application while it's running:

+    -   `CTRL+C`

 # First Time React Project Setup

 **Note:** This is section is for documentation purposes only.
 The steps does not need to be follow.
 This is just the process took to set up the initial react project.